anena-das/task-angular/README.md

 # 3. All the required logic has been implemented inside the "task" component.
 # 4. To show all the tasks created, I am pushing each Subject instance value into an array.
 # 5. Upon clicking "Done" button in each row, that particular row gets disabled.
-# 6. To run this project in local, please download and unrar the .rar file.
+# 6. To run this project in local, please download and unrar the "task-angular.rar" file.
 Run "npm i" and then "ng serve" in cmd.